menegroth/menegroth.github.io/sindarin/pronunciation-complete.md

 _Digraphs_ are pairs of letters that represent a single, indivisible sound—for example the _th_ in "thin" or the _sh_ in "ship".
 Sindarin has several digraphs.

-#### Voiceless Sounds
+#### Digraphs for Voiceless Sounds

 Several of the digraphs represent _voiceless_ versions of more familiar sounds—_voice_ being a linguistics term meaning vibration of the vocal cords.
 Don't be worried by the terminology, though.
 If you can speak English, you're already pronouncing voiced and voiceless sounds all the time.
 You can feel the buzzing of your vocal cords if you put your hand on your throat and say "ZZZ".
 If you then turn the Z into an S, the buzzing stops.
-Voiced sounds like Z have a buzzing or humming quality, while voiceless sounds like S sound more like a hiss or whisper.
+Voiced sounds like Z or V have a buzzing or humming quality, while their voiceless counterparts S and F sound more like a hiss or whisper.

 The following three digraphs are voiceless versions of Sindarin consonants discussed above.

 - HW is the _wh_ sound of "whale", in varieties of English that pronounce it differently from "wail".
-- LH is the sound of _LL_ in Welsh—a peculiar sound, if you've not heard it before.
+- LH is the sound of _LL_ in Welsh _Llewellyn_—a peculiar sound, if you've not heard it before.
 To pronounce it, put your tongue in a position to say L, and blow gently.
 The resulting sound should be somewhere between _th_ and _sl_ (in fact, the LH sound developed from earlier SL, found in Old Sindarin).
 - RH is a Sindarin R-sound pronounced voicelessly.
 If you can pronounce R and HW, you're halfway to pronouncing RH.
 Just pronounce R while exhaling breathily as for HW.

 #### TH and DH

-Following on the theme of voiced and unvoiced sounds, we have two more digraphs that differ only in voicing: the voiceless _TH_ and voiced _DH_.
+Following on the theme of voiced and unvoiced sounds, we have a pair of digraphs that differ only in voicing: voiceless _TH_ and voiced _DH_.

 - TH is the sound of _th_ in _thin_.
 - DH is the sound of _th_ in _this_.

 If you're having trouble keeping the DH/TH distinction straight, remember that DH is like Z pronounced with an exaggerated lisp.

 #### Miscellaneous